sakasikai/blm-mll/source/Command line tools.md

 ##### Options

+- `-mll MLARAM`

+  set the multi-label learning algorithm as MLARAM.

 - `-mll_v <value> ` `--MLARAM_vigilance <value>` should be within [0, 1]

   parameter for adaptive resonance theory networks,  controls how large a hyperbox can be, 1 it is small (no compression), 0 should assume all range.
 Normally set between 0.8 and 0.999, it is dataset dependent.
 It is responsible for the creation of the prototypes, therefore training of the network

 - `-mll_t <value>` ` --MLARAM_threshold <value>`  should be within [0, 1)

-  controls how many prototypes participate by the prediction, can be changed for the testing phase
+  controls how many prototypes participate by the prediction, can be changed for the testing phase.

-### Residue level algorithms

-- transformed to sequence level problem
-  (by sliding window)